Skip to main content

 Joins and Eager Loading

-# Load tasks with their category and user
+# Load tasks with their category and user in a single query

 async def get_tasks_with_details() -> list[Task]: